Car Insurance for Uber & Lyft Drivers: Closing the Rideshare Coverage Gap

 • $2,500 Deductible (Both Companies)

 While Periods 2 and 3 sound comprehensive, remember that vehicle damage coverage only activates after your personal insurance denies the claim, and the $2,500 deductible is substantially higher than most personal policies.
-California's 2026 UM/UIM reduction under SB 371 is the most significant recent regulatory change — shifting considerably more financial risk onto drivers and passengers.
+California's 2026 UM/UIM reduction under SB 371 is the most significant recent regulatory change — cutting UM/UIM protection by as much as 94% and shifting considerably more financial risk onto drivers and passengers.
+The $1 million third-party liability limit for driver-caused accidents during active trips remains unchanged nationwide.

 Trusted by Thousands